DETAILED ACTION

 It would have been obvious to PHOSITA before the effective filing date of the claimed invention to modify Nagai to work on lacquered surfaces.
 PHOSITA would have known about the uses and properties of lacquers as is known in the art and how to use them to modify Nagai.
 PHOSITA would have been motivated to do this as adapting a system to analyze related surfaces.

-Regarding Claim 2, Nagai discloses Claim 1,
+Regarding Claim 2, the combination of Nagai and Kato discloses Claim 1, and Nagai further discloses:

-… wherein the evaluation is carried out as a function of the wavelength of the radiation impinging on the image recording device and/or as a function of a wavelength-dependent sensitivity of the image recording device (Nagai, [0080], “In Formulas (1) to (3), since a sensor has its own spectral sensitivity, it is divided by S(λ) in order to remove non-uniformity.
+… wherein the evaluation is carried out as a function of the wavelength of the radiation impinging on the image recording device and/or as a function of the wavelength-dependent sensitivity of the image recording device (Nagai, [0080], “In Formulas (1) to (3), since a sensor has its own spectral sensitivity, it is divided by S(λ) in order to remove non-uniformity.
 In Formulas (1) to (3), transmittance standardized under the assumption that each maximum value is transmittance of 100% is T.sub.X(λ), T.sub.Y(λ), and T.sub.Z(λ).
 Particularly, the SN ratios of the color filters corresponding to x(λ) and y(λ) can be improved through the standardization”).

-… wherein a wavelength-dependent sensitivity of the image recording device is determined and in particular is determined (Nagai, [0080], “In Formulas (1) to (3), since a sensor has its own spectral sensitivity, it is divided by S(λ) in order to remove non-uniformity.
+… wherein the wavelength-dependent sensitivity of the image recording device is determined and in particular is determined (Nagai, [0080], “In Formulas (1) to (3), since a sensor has its own spectral sensitivity, it is divided by S(λ) in order to remove non-uniformity.
 In Formulas (1) to (3), transmittance standardized under the assumption that each maximum value is transmittance of 100% is T.sub.X(λ), T.sub.Y(λ), and T.sub.Z(λ).
-Particularly, the SN ratios of the color filters corresponding to x(λ) and y(λ) can be improved through the standardization”).
+Particularly, the SN ratios of the color filters corresponding to x(λ) and y(λ) can be improved through the standardization”) …

 … wherein results of the evaluation carried out by the image evaluation device are used and/or taken into account for measurements (Nagai, [0155], “The user can comprehensively evaluate the specimen based on the displayed measurement values”), determined and/or generated by the evaluation of a filter device which is taken into account or used for measurements (Nagai, FIG. 36, [0171], “a graph of a solid line illustrates spectral transmittance characteristics of the filter 91, a graph of a dotted line illustrates spectral transmittance characteristics of the filter 92, and a graph of an alternate long and short dash line illustrates spectral transmittance characteristics of the filter 93.
 As can be seen from FIG. 36, wavelengths of light to be transmitted in the filters 91, 92, and 93 are deviated by a certain degree”).